Skip to content

 Remember that equilibrium C was unstable, which allows the model to find a resting membrane potential that is not found for any other value of \(gL\) in the same region.
 This is not a bifurcation point.

-When a deviant behavior is found we want to identify what happens.
-Different types of bifurcations have distinct behaviors and can be identified from the change in model behavior.
+When a deviant behaviour is found we want to identify what happens.
+Different types of bifurcations have distinct behaviours and can be identified from the change in model behaviour.

-Going back to definitions of different bifurcations given in the introduction, four bifurcations were introduced.
+Going back to definitions of different bifurcations given in the introduction, three bifurcations were introduced.

 • Saddle-node bifurcation: In this bifurcation, an equilibrium point collides with and disappears from the system as a parameter is varied.
 It leads to the creation or destruction of stable equilibrium points.

-• Pitchfork bifurcation: In this bifurcation, an equilibrium point undergoes a symmetry-breaking transition, resulting in the emergence of two new equilibrium points.
-It can lead to the creation or destruction of stable or unstable equilibrium points.
+• Pitchfork bifurcation: In this bifurcation, an equilibrium point undergoes a symmetry-breaking transition, resulting in the emergence of new equilibrium points (supercritical) or the disappearance of equilibrium points (subcritical).

-What how you found from observing the behavior in the figures from part 4 and part 5?
-Can the behavior of the bifurcation point be described by one of these bifurcations?
+What have you found from observing the behaviour in the figures from part 3, part 4, and part 5?
+Note that the figures share common axises, although the membrane potential is sometimes on the y-axis and sometimes on the x-axis.
+Can the behaviour of the bifurcation point be described by one of these bifurcations?

-The last part of the analysis is to explore the parameter space and familiarize us with the total model behavior.
+The last part of the analysis is to explore the parameter space and familiarize us with the total model behaviour.

 Part 7 in the script is set up to plot a 3D plot describing the transition of the states controlling the opening of the ion channels, m - the opening state of Na+, h - the closing state of Na+, and n - the opening state for K+.
-Plot the behavior for values of \(gL\) i) lower than the bifurcation value, ii) the bifurcation value, and iii) over the bifurcation value (ignore the unstable point for equilibrium C).
-You should find three different behaviors for these three cases.
+Plot the behaviour for values of \(gL\) i) lower than the bifurcation value, ii) the bifurcation value, and iii) over the bifurcation value (ignore the unstable point for equilibrium C).
+You should find three different behaviours for these three cases.
+Note that the red dot marks the starting point of the transition.

 1. for \(gL\) values under the bifurcation point the model quickly find a stable position and the states will stabilize into a point - indicating a stable position.

-2. for \(gL\) values equal to the bifurcation point the model will showcase a transition into stable and constant oscillating behavior
+2. for \(gL\) values equal to the bifurcation point the model will showcase a transition into stable and constant oscillating behaviour

-As the model transition towards its behavior, the circulating motions can be explained by the oscillating behavior, before settling at a resting position, of the cell membrane potential you observed in part 5.
-Additionally, at the bifurcation point the oscillating behavior never seized, which is illustrated here by the repeating loops.
+As the model transition towards its behaviour, the circulating motions can be explained by the oscillating behaviour, before settling at a resting position, of the cell membrane potential you observed in part 5.
+Additionally, at the bifurcation point the oscillating behaviour never seized, which is illustrated here by the repeating loops.

 Now, perform the analysis again for the parameter governing the conductance of the sodium channel, gNa.
 You can easily repurpose the BifurcationAnalysis script for this, ideally you make a different script for this.